LiviaGitHub/ruby-gherkin-tests/README.md

 * Open config.yml File
 * Replace the data in `Username and Access Keys`
 * Run `bundle exec rake parallel` to execute the test suite
+* In the terminal it is possible to obtain the report of the tests